Greenwood Class Instructors

 Jasper Mayer

-Jasper is a timbersport competitor who is passionate about sustainable living and hand tool woodworking.
-Jasper was sixteen when he decided to build his own timber frame shop in Pittsboro, NC.
-Under the tutelage of Roy Underhill, Cara O’Connell, and grandfather Peter Ross, Jasper learned to hand hew logs, do joinery and raised his timber frame shop in May of 2021.
+Jasper is an amateur timbersport competitor who is passionate about sustainable living and hand tool woodworking.
+He was sixteen when he decided to build his own timberframe shop in Pittsboro, NC, with traditional techniques.

 Oliver Moss